 My chihuahua Olive hid a urinary infection from me for almost two weeks.
 Two weeks.
 She ate normally.
 She played normally.
 She greeted me at the door with the same manic energy she always had.
-The only clue was that she was asking to go outside slightly more often than usual – maybe one extra trip per day.
+The only clue was that she was asking to go outside slightly more often than usual –, maybe one extra trip per day.
 I chalked it up to her being dramatic about the squirrel that had moved into the oak tree.
-This signs chihuahua is sick guide covers everything you need to know.
+If you’re reading about chihuahua is sick, you’re in the right place.

 By the time I noticed the blood-tinged urine on the patio, the infection had progressed to the point where she needed antibiotics and a week of monitoring.
 My vet was not surprised.
 Chihuahuas, she said, are world-class illness hiders.
 Their ancestors survived by not showing weakness.
 Your modern chihuahua still carries that instinct, and it means you cannot wait for obvious symptoms to tell you something is wrong.
 You need to learn the subtle ones.